72lions/FrameworkJS/README.md

 # FrameworkJS
 Another MVC framework for Javascript.
-FrameworkJS also has built in support for Observers and Commands.
+FrameworkJS has built in support for Models, Views, Controllers and Services.
+It supports a strip-down Publisher/Subscriber pattern and it also has a utility for doing AJAX calls.

 ## Examples